pjrclarke/snap/readme.md

 # Wireframes #

 The Wireframes for `Snap!` were made on [Balsamiq](https://www.balsamiq.cloud).
 The below wireframes are a good representation of change for the better.
 I had an initial idea to go down a portrait / landscape root.
-Maybe something for the future but from the wireframing, the finalised design isn't too far from the intital drawings.
+Maybe something for the future but from the wireframing, the finalised design isn't too far from the initial drawings.

 ![Wireframes](readmefiles/wireframes_snap.png)